-‘We were always at it with each other.
+We were always at it with each other.
 The last fight was the nastiest.
 I said some hurtful things I did not mean.
 After all, it was a fight.
 I got the call a few weeks later.
 He was dead.
 He died and I never got to tell him I was sorry.
 He died believing I meant all the mean and hurtful things I said to him.

 Writing unsent letters allow us to shed emotional baggage about a situation or person.
-In Mary’s* case, not only did it allow her to have a last conversation with her uncle it also provided her an opportunity to consider his perspective.
+In my client’s case, not only did it allow her to have a last conversation with her uncle it also provided her an opportunity to consider his perspective.
 We can also write unsent letters to gain emotional healing without upsetting and hurting the other party.

 Oftentimes we live our lives carrying pains and hurts for things we cannot change.
 I have found that writing has helped me lighten the emotional load.
 When My father died thirteen years ago, I was unable to make his funeral.
-We were living in different countries and my flight into Trinidad, where he lived and died was delayed for hours.
+We were living in different countries and my flight to Trinidad, where he lived and died was delayed for hours.
 I got there when it was all over.
-I remember getting to the front of the house where the traditional post burial get-together at the family home was happening.
+I remember getting to the front of the house where the traditional post-burial get-together at the family home was happening.
 And I recall the sense of revulsion I experienced when I finally ascended the stairs that led to the front door, only to be greeted by people drinking Hennessy, talking laughing, not looking particularly mournful.
 They should look mournful.
 My dad was dead.
 They should drink their cognac with somber expressions.
 They should not look like they were enjoying themselves.
 I felt fury rising.
 So I did what I felt was the best thing to do.
-I turned, walked out of my grandmothers house, went to the place where I was staying, packed my bags and got on the next flight.
+I turned, walked out of my grandmother’s house, went to the place where I was staying, packed my bags, and got on the next flight.
 And I forgot all about him and the experience and not making his funeral.
 At least, that is the story I told myself.

 It’s hard to be whole when we do our best to remain fragmented and compartmentalized.
-And in regards to my father’s death, I was that way for thirteen years.
+And in regard to my father’s death, I was that way for thirteen years.
 You see, I didn’t make the funeral and I did not get to say goodbye.
 So, somewhere, locked away in my mind, he was still living away, and we were still estranged.

 I needed a new passport and had to travel to Trinidad for it.
 I’d been out of the country for a while and needed to show my parent’s birth certificates to confirm eligibility for a passport.
 He was no longer alive so I had to get a death certificate to present and support the application process.
 And that is when it became all too real to me.
-The process of applying for, waiting for and finally reading his death certificate hit me so hard, it was like being repeatedly punched in the stomach.
+The process of applying for, waiting for, and finally reading his death certificate hit me so hard, it was like being repeatedly punched in the stomach.
 I remember doubling over as if in physical pain when I read it.
 He was dead.
 My dad was dead.
 The first man I loved, the first one to love me, perhaps the only one to love me purely was gone.
 And I did not get to say goodbye.
 We never had a chance to say goodbye.
 I remember leaving the office where I collected the certificate, feeling numb.
 I don’t remember anything after that but closing my bedroom door and grabbing a pen and my trusty, beloved journal.
 I wrote him a letter.

 I loved him in the letter and then I raged at him.
 I understood him and then I didn’t.
 But most importantly I forgave him.
-And my now mature (I think) thirty-something year old self, having survived an abusive marriage that ended in divorce and the trials of life tried to understand his perspective.
+And my now mature (I think) thirty-something-year-old self, having survived an abusive marriage that ended in divorce and the trials of life tried to understand his perspective.

-You may cry, you may go places you wished to avoid emotionally.
+You may cry, and you may go places you wished to avoid emotionally.
 But I am convinced that writing an unsent letter can be the first step the healing a relationship or your perspective of it.
-You may cry, you may shake, you may experience a deluge of emotions.
+You may cry, you may shake, and you may experience a deluge of emotions.
 But in the long run, it’s worth going there.
 Give it a go.
-And if you need a little hand holding or someone to stand behind you as you make that step, I’m here for you.
+And if you need a little hand-holding or someone to stand behind you as you make that step, I’m here for you.